tr1p1ea/TI81CE/README.md

 This was a very quick hack-job of a project so there is the potential for bugs.
 The release is only alpha so please be careful and let me know if you find anything ...

+## Source

+The source can be assembled with [SPASM-NG](https://github.com/alberthdev/spasm-ng)

+To build you will need to copy your 1.8K ROM file into the res\ directory.
+The source (main.asm) expects it to be named: ti81v18k.bin but you can change it to whatever you want.

+Note that the release binaries use a custom windows command tool for splitting files (split.exe in the res\ directory) - there are other ways to do this however, plus the source builds into a complete binary anyway, which will be copied to the bin\ directory if all goes well.

 ## Thanks

 Special thanks goes to the amazing work by the pioneers of the 81 scene and those who helped me along the way: